sjl/friendly-find/README.markdown

 Usage
 -----

-Eventuall I'll make a man page, but for now:
+Eventually I'll make a man page, but for now:

 ### Command Line Program